Moussa-Hasan/Moussa-Hasan/README.md

 # Hello, I'm Moussa!

 # 💫 About Me:
-Computer Science graduate skilled in various technologies covering frontend, backend, and API development.<br>Experienced in web development and database management through various projects
+I'm a Computer Science graduate with experience in tech.
+I'm a quick learner, a good communicator, and open to learning new skills and adapting to different roles.

 ## 🌐 Socials: